 After a student reaches truancy status, an Attendance Intervention Plan (AIP) is required.
-A parent/guardian will be requested to attend an AIP conference for the purposes of developing a plan for both the parent and the school in order to improve the student's punctuality and attendance.
+A parent/guardian will be requested to attend an AIP conference for the purposes of developing a plan in order to improve the student's punctuality and attendance.
 Failure to comply with this plan will result in reporting the habitual truancy to the South Carolina Department of Social Services as well as potential retention of the student.

 If a student is going to be absent for three or more days due to an illness, bereavement, or hardship situation (not a trip or vacation), a parent may call or email the Director of Student Services to arrange for assignments.
-Once ready, assignments may be picked up in the front office between 3-3:30 PM or sent home with a sibling.
-Please note: Teachers are not required to give make-up tests or assignments for absences due to vacations.
+Once notified work is ready, assignments may be picked up in the front office between 3-3:15 PM or sent home with a sibling.
+The student has one day per day of absence to make up the work.
+Work not made up on time will be marked as a zero (0).
+Please note: Teachers are not required to give make-up tests or assignments for absences due to trips and/or vacations.